calm/eslint-plugin-react-intl/README.md

 * `defaultMessage` and `id` attributes cannot be empty
 * Spread operator by default is not allowed
   * Spread operator can't be evaluated by eslint's AST, so translations can't be guaranteed
+* `requireDescription` can optionally be set to require that all translations contain the description attribute

 ## Installation